FireboltCasters/consys/README.md

 // Now, lets create our constraint system const rowConstraints = new ConstraintSystem<TableRow, {}>();

-// For our constraint, lets choose a simple assertion that must always be true:
+// For our constraint, we choose a simple assertion that must always be true: rowConstraints.addConstraint({
-// The age entry of our model should always be less than 21.
-// If that should not be the case, our custom message will be returned in the evaluation. rowConstraints.addConstraint({
   constraint: 'ALWAYS: $entryAge < 21',
-  message:
-    'Row (id: $id): Age is $entryAge, but it can not be greater than 20.', });
+  message: 'Row (id: $id): Age is $entryAge, but it can not be greater than 20.'
+});

-// Before we can evaluate something though, we need to create some instances of our model let rows: TableRow[] = [
+// Before we can evaluate something, we need to create some instances of our model let rows: TableRow[] = [
   {id: 0, entryAge: 42},
   {id: 1, entryAge: 16},
-  {id: 2, entryAge: 1337},
+  {id: 2, entryAge: 1337}
 ];

 // Lets evaluate our model instance let reports = rowConstraints.evaluate(rows, {});

 for (let report of reports) {
-  // Since we have only one constraint, so there is only one evaluation let evaluation = report.evaluation[0];
+  // Since we have only one constraint, there is only one evaluation let evaluation = report.evaluation[0];

   // Now print all errors